Chunlong101/SharePointTips/CopyList/README.md

 # What can this script do?
-Copying existing list to another one
+Copying existing list to another one.
+(We can easily use gpt or github copilot to change this script to meet your scenario)

 # Quick start
 Assuming I have a sharepoint list with multiple different columns: